Mai Jia

-Jiang Benhu (蒋本浒 (蔣本滸, Jiǎng Běnhǔ); born 1964), better known by his pen name Mai Jia, is a Chinese novelist.
+Jiang Benhu (蒋本浒 (蔣本滸, Jiǎng Běnhǔ); born 1964), better known by his pen name Mai Jia (麦家), is a Chinese novelist.
 He also served as the president of Zhejiang Writers Association and vice president of the Zhejiang Literature and Art Association.

 Biography

 Jiang was born in Fuyang District, Hangzhou, Zhejiang Province in 1964.
 He was drafted into the People's Liberation Army and served for 17 years.

 Jiang graduated from People's Liberation Army Foreign Language College in 1983, where he majored in wireless radio.
 He started to publish works in 1986.
 Jiang was accepted to People's Liberation Army Arts College in 1987 and graduated in 1991, majoring in literature.

 In 1997, Jiang worked in Chengdu Satellite TV as an editor.
 In 2008, Jiang was transferred from Chengdu to Hangzhou.

 In December 2010, Jiang was elected the vice president of the Zhejiang Literature and Art Association.
 On July 1, 2013, Jiang was elected the president of Zhejiang Writers Association.